junxit/us-congress-bills-113/bill.md

 - Whereas on May 14, 2014, the IEC invalidated votes from 331 polling stations and removed them from the final tabulation, based on Electoral Complaints Commission (ECC) decisions;
 - Whereas there have been widespread reports of voter and election monitor intimidation, including the killing of members of the National Democratic Institute (NDI) during an attack at the Serena Hotel in Kabul on March 20, 2014, as well as attempts to bribe members of the IEC, the ECC, and other election monitoring organizations;
 - Whereas investigations by the ECC, and its coordination with the IEC, have not been conducted in a transparent manner;
-- Whereas 17 members of the Afghanistan National Security Forces (ANSF) were killed while supporting the April 5, 2014, elections;
+- Whereas 17 members of the Afghanistan National Security Forces (ANSF) were killed in Taliban and insurgent attacks while supporting the April 5, 2014, elections;
+- Whereas the United States and Afghanistan signed the Enduring Strategic Partnership Agreement to strengthen Afghan sovereignty, stability, and prosperity, while emphasizing a shared goal to defeat al-Qaeda and its terrorist affiliates;
 - Whereas United States and coalition armed forces have greatly contributed to the stability and security of Afghanistan at a considerable personal sacrifice; and
-- Whereas the United States has contributed more than $200,000,000 toward the 2014 Afghan presidential election: Now, therefore, be it
+- Whereas the United States has contributed more than $100,000,000 toward the 2014 Afghan presidential election: Now, therefore, be it

 That the House of Representatives—